PayU powers seamless payments for Bangalore Metro's new WhatsApp Ticketing System | Business

 PayU powers seamless payments for Bangalore Metro's new WhatsApp Ticketing System

-PayU, Indias leading online payment solutions provider, today announced its partnership with Bangalore Metro Rail Corporation Limited BMRCL to power payments for its new WhatsApp-based Chatbot solution.
-This new way of booking a metro ticket will set a benchmark for public transit service excellence in the country, and is also a part of our wider vision to go green.
+PayU, India's leading online payment solutions provider, today announced its partnership with Bangalore Metro Rail Corporation Limited (BMRCL) to power payments for its new WhatsApp-based Chatbot solution.
+This online ticketing solution would offer over 6 Lakh and growing Namma Metro daily commuters the convenience of booking their metro tickets on the go without having to wait at ticket counters.
+Namma Metro commuters may now recharge their Smart Cards or buy one-way QR tickets on WhatsApp on the back of PayU's trusted enterprise payment solution.

 - Country: